 - Relatively pricy

+If the data in your external HDD is really gone, you will need to recover them.
 It's not always successful to recover files from hard drive, but following some important tips can help increase the hard drive data recovery rate.

-You need to choose the suitable tool in case of your files size, configuration and supported file format.
+If you choose to recover the lost file with a recovery program instead of doing it manually, you need to choose the suitable tool in case of your files size, configuration and supported file format.
 Considering this, we recommend FonePaw Data Recovery because it focuses on performing external hard drive data recovery and has high compatibility.

-2. Minimize the risk of overwiritng
+2. Minimize the Risk of Overwriting

-Once the files was gone, you'd better stop any operation and unplug the hard drive until you're ready to start the recovery.
+Once the files were gone, you'd better stop any operation and unplug the hard drive until you're ready to start the recovery.
 Because when your files are just deleted, they are not permanently removed but marked as space that can be overwritten.
-As the files are still there, it’s possible to recover.
+As the files are still there, it’s possible to recover them.
 However, any operation can lead to overwriting the deleted data.
 Once they become overwritten, it’s hard or impossible to perform the drive recovery, so it’s a must to minimize the risk.

-3. Start Recovery as soon as possible
+3. Start Recovery as Soon as Possible

 You need to start the recovery as soon as possible to increase the success rate.
-As the time pass by, it’s more possible that the data is lost or overwritten.
+As time pass by, it’s more possible that the data is lost or overwritten.
 It does not necessarily mean that you are not able to recover data you deleted a long time ago, but it’s always suggested that you start the disk recovery as soon as possible.

-With FonePaw Data Recovery, it's not a tough task to recover data on external hard drive.
+With FonePaw Data Recovery, it's not a tough task to recover data on an external hard drive.
 What's more, the program also supports local hard drive data recovery.
 Therefore, download FonePaw Data Recovery and have a try when you lose the data on your computer drive, SD card, USB drive and more.

 Q1: How Do External Hard Drive Works?